 The table also shows charges on pesticides, which are levied in Norway and Sweden.
 In Denmark an eco-tax was imposed on pesticides in January 1996, increasing pesticide prices by 15.35 per cent, depending on the type of pesticide.
-The model simulations indicate that the tax-induced reduction in pesticide use will probably be less than 10 per cent.
+The model simulations indicate that the taxinduced reduction in pesticide use will probably be less than 10 per cent.
 It appears that rather than strengthening bureaucratic control, politicians may be becoming more willing to use economic incentives (Dubgaard op.cit.).
-In Sweden at the beginning of the 1980s it was decided to reduce usage of pesticide use to its price.
+In Sweden at the beginning of the 1980s it was decided to reduce usage of pesticides by 50 per cent.
+The Swedish Board of Agriculture has analysed the responsiveness of pesticide use to its price.
 They estimate that a 10 per cent price rise results in a decline in use of 2 to 5 per cent.
 In a study by Gren (1994), also for Sweden, the decline in use after a 10 per cent price rise would be 9.3 per cent for herbicides, 5.2 per cent for insecticides and 3.9 per cent for fungicides.
 In the Netherlands a levy on pesticides is planned which will aim to raise over £10 million for use in pesticide reduction action programmes.